 In the past, the clothes of working-class people were made of either wool, cotton or linen.
 There were no synthetic fabrics.
 Wool was the warmest and cheapest, so there was a lot of wool around.
 A problem with wool, though, was that there was a type of moth, known as the clothes moth, that attacked it, leaving unsightly holes.
 This page elaborates on the clothes moth and then describes moth balls, the only way available at the time to deter them.
 Finally it explains why they are seldom used today.

-The effects of the clothes moth
+The clothes moth

-The attacks were most troublesome on clothes that had been lying unused, ie put away in store for a while, like winter clothes over summer.
-The moth found them and ate little holes into them.
+Clothes moth attacks were most troublesome on clothes that had been put away in store for a while, like winter clothes over summer.
+The moth found them, they lay their eggs in them and ate little holes into them.
 Then when people got their clothes out to use, they found them spoilt.
-The phrase was that, "the moth had got into them" or "they've got the moth".
+Commonly-heard description of the clothes were, "The moth has got into them" and "They've got the moth".

-Otherwise the moth came back and ate into the clothes.
-It of course fell to the women to buy the moth balls, but the task of spreading them was often given to us children.
+It was of course the women who bought the moth balls, but the task of spreading them was often given to us children.